Digital journalism: Impact on readers

 Digital journalism allows for connection and discussion at levels that print does not offer on its own.
 People can comment on articles and start discussion boards to discuss articles.
 Before the Internet, spontaneous discussion between readers who had never met was impossible.
 The process of discussing a news item is a big portion of what makes for digital journalism.
 People add to the story and connect with other people who want to discuss the topic.
-The interaction between the press and the online public has led to a shift towards a participatory model in news framing, where alternative discourses emerge alongside traditional journalism.

 Digital journalism creates an opportunity for niche audiences, allowing people to have more options as to what to view and read.

 Digital journalism opens up new ways of storytelling; through the technical components of the new medium, digital journalists can provide a variety of media, such as audio, video and digital photography.
 Regarding to how this affects the users and how it changes their usage of news, research finds that, other than a different layout and presentation in which the news are perceived, there is no drastic difference in remembering and processing the news.

 Digital journalism represents a revolution of how news is consumed by society.
 Online sources are able to provide quick, efficient, and accurate reporting of breaking news in a matter of seconds, providing society with a synopsis of events as they occur.
 Throughout the development of the event, journalists are able to feed online sources the information keeping readers up-to-date in mere seconds.
 The speed in which a story can be posted can affect the accuracy of the reporting in a way that doesn't usually happen in print journalism.
 Before the emergence of digital journalism the printing process took much more time, allowing for the discovery and correction of errors.

 News consumers must become Web literate and use critical thinking to evaluate the credibility of sources.
 Because it is possible for anyone to write articles and post them on the Internet, the definition of journalism is changing.
 Because it is becoming increasingly simple for the average person to have an impact in the news world through tools like blogs and even comments on news stories on reputable news websites, it becomes increasingly difficult to sift through the massive amount of information coming in from the digital area of journalism.